Quitting breastfeeding

 The past:

-Another facet of breastfeeding management was the preservation of mothers' modesty in order to protect public sensibilities.
+Another facet of so-called ‘breastfeeding management’ was the preservation of mothers’ modesty in order to protect public sensibilities.
 To conceal breastfeeding from public view the sadistic-looking “anti-embarrassment device” was marketed in 1910.
 This was a massive harness which cupped the breasts and provided rubber-tube extensions for the nipple, ending with a rubber teat by which the baby could be fed in public places “avoiding the necessary of exposing the person”.
 If you weren’t using artificial milk, you could at least appear to be doing so.

 The present: